 O’CONNELL: With the guns.
 That’s not sustainable for us economically, and it’s certainly not sustainable for the Afghan people to just fill the hills with armed militias.

-That sounds a little higher than 2.6% per month no?
+That sounds a little higher than 2.6% per month but 2.6 x 12 = 31 so the NATO brief is about right but looks better than the stats provided in the interview above.
 And this is why I feel it imperative to go back and cover this deployment.
-There is too much blood and treasure riding on this mission to condemn it to the mediocre coverage of a biased and clueless main stream media.
+There is too much blood and treasure riding on this mission to condemn it to the mediocre coverage of the main stream media.

 If you have the means and are interested in the truth regarding the situation in Afghanistan then please take the time to visit the Baba Tim Go Fund Me page and donate.
 We all deserve the truth about what is being done in our name and the only way to get it is to send someone over there who understands what he’s seeing and has the depth of knowledge to give context and background to his reporting.

 After making a generous donation it would be appropriate to say a quiet prayer for the men and woman of TF Southwest.
 Their going need all the good karma in the world to pull this off.
-And my money is still on them.
+My money is still on them.

-When Dave and Sean first showed up several months ago there was some of hard fighting left do to penetrate this far south but that turned out to be the easy part.
+When Dave and Sean first showed up several months ago there was some of hard fighting to do to allow them to penetrate this far south but that turned out to be the easy part.
 Terrain and vegetation forced the Taliban into linear defenses.
-They tried minefields in front in an effort to bog down the advancing Marines.
+They tried minefields in front of their positions in to slow down the advancing Marines.
 But Marines have helicopters, so they would fix the villains with a frontal holding attack and then fly into their rear and chew them up.
-The Taliban were quick to figure out that move and countered with minefields and fighting positions to their rear too.
-The Marines started flying into their rear to fix them, a tactic which allowed the Marine infantry in front to flank the Taliban and pin them against the Helmand River.
-Fish in a barrel, except for the runners who manage to slip out, ditch their weapons and start walking meaning they no longer fit the PID profile and cannot be engaged.
+The Taliban were quick to adapt and countered with minefields and fighting positions to their rear too.
+The Marines started flying into their rear to fix them there allowing the Marines to flank the Taliban and pin them against the Helmand River.
+Fish in a barrel, except for the runners who manage to slip out, ditch their weapons and start walking away.
+Unarmed men do not fit the Positive Identification (PID) criteria and cannot be engaged.
+So the Marines let them skate.

 A few months back as they were pushing south the Marines would run into situations that (for guys like them) are a dream come true.
 An ANP commander pointed out a village where his men have hit 3 IEDs in as many weeks and each time the villagers poured out with AK’s to start a firefight.
-A few nights later the Marines blow a controlled det on the road to simulate an IED hit and when the villains rushed out with their flame sticks they met what we lovingly call the ‘L shaped ambush’.
+A few nights later the Marines blew a controlled detonation on the road to simulate an IED hit and when the villains rushed out with their flame sticks they ran into an ‘L shaped ambush’.
 No doubt (knowing the Lava Dogs) the villains also met Mr. Claymore, were introduced to the proper use of a machine gun section, and were treated to a 40mm grenade shower from those new and super deadly M32’s.
 Bad day.
 Not many survived that textbook lesson on the proper use of an ambush squad, but those days are long gone.
-The Taliban has run out of options in their limited (yet effective) playbook and have gone to ground but are still planting the IED’s and will still strike at what they consider soft targets but these attacks seldom rise above the level of being a minor nuisance.
+The Taliban has run out of options in their limited playbook and have gone to ground but are still planting the IED’s and will still strike at what they consider soft targets but these attacks seldom rise above the level of being a minor nuisance.

 Southern Helmand Province is a long, flat narrow area, where the population is confined mostly to strips of land in close proximity to the Helmand River or one of its main canals.
 The Marines are able to spread out into COP’s (combat outposts) PB’s (Patrol Bases) and OP’s (observation posts) covering the entire AO (area of operation).
 These positions are manned by junior NCO’s and in one PB the senior Marine was a Lance Corporal.
 They move positions frequently; every time the Marines set up in a new one of any size local families immediately move as close to the positions as they are allowed and start building mud huts.
 For them a small band of Marines equals security and the implicit trust shown by this pattern of behavior is something in which the Marines rightly take great pride.